Newspaper publication for Broadsheet, Australia’s most influential, independent publisher.

 From what I understand, the relationship between TCYK and Broadsheet is pretty unique.
 So, I want to understand how it works?

-So, it’s set up as a retainer, which is a pretty good way for really creating long term value for both parties.
-In essence, we’re essentially just an extension of the Broadsheet team.
+It’s set up as a retainer, which is a pretty good way for really creating long term value for both parties.
+In essence, we’re just an extension of the Broadsheet team.
 We have staff members that are dedicated to this brand and this work, and it allows us to not only be very responsive but be proactive in how we think about the brand and its objectives.
 Rather than relying on being reactive to project briefs and things like that.

 The way we think about our brand at Broadsheet is not unique, but it’s very clear.
 And that is that we’re not defined by our products.
 We’re not a website, we’re not a newspaper, we’re not a book publisher.
 We are a brand and that brand is about having a particular point of view and voice, and it has an audience.
-And so what we do with that brand is kind of, what Broadsheet is, is anything that connects that point of view and brand with that audience.
+And so what we do with that brand, what Broadsheet is, is anything that connects that point of view and brand with that audience.
 So obviously our website is what we’re best known for, and it’s really the core of the business.
 But it’s also books, it’s also restaurant experiences, it’s also pop ups, it’s newspapers, shortly it will be a podcast, and TCYK understand that and are drivers of that.
-So nobody gets confused when we say, “hey we’re going to do this zany thing!”.
+So nobody gets confused when we say, “Hey we’re going to do this zany thing!”.
 People don’t say “Woah, I don’t understand?
 How can we transform a website into a restaurant?” — that’s never been a conversation we’ve had to have.
-It’s always been OK, well because we understand what Broadsheet is, we know what that means in a restaurant environment.
+It’s always been — OK, well because we understand what Broadsheet is, we know what that means in a restaurant environment.
 It’s just meant that we’ve been able to sail through this philosophy and build this brand in this way, because we have collaborators that don’t just understand it, but they really drive it.

 It begins with a meeting around a table with cups of coffee, as all good things generally do.
 The unique thing about a paper within what is a prolific digital publisher is it’s a time capsule.
-So it allows us to sit down at the start before anything has been commissioned and think about what’s the best way for this content to be engaged with?
+So it allows us to sit down at the start before anything has been commissioned and think about the best way for this content to be engaged with.
 And to challenge convention but also to optimise or elevate the experience of someone in taking that information.
 So we will sit down with the editorial team.
 They’ll potentially have a theme for that particular issue, and they’ll have a whole bunch of story ideas, and we’ll spitball them.
-We’ll be talking about, — “OK well, this is this idea, this is what we’re trying to get across” and we’ll talk about how much of the page that might take up, in terms of real estate, practically.
+We’ll be talking about, — “OK, this is this idea, this is what we’re trying to get across” and we’ll talk about how much of the page that might take up, in terms of real estate, practically.
 But also, where to use illustration, whether it’s a short form 300-word piece, or whether it’s better broken up into little segments of 25-word snippets with individual illustrations for each.
 Or whether it’s a photography piece and it’s a bit more of a photo montage and which collaborator we might want to engage to work on that, in terms of styling or photography.

 I noticed there was a hiatus in the publication of the newspaper.
 Can you talk a little bit more about that and how the style evolved?